oxsecurity/megalinter/docs/descriptors/php_phpstan.md

   paths                                        Paths with source code to run analysis on

 Options:
-      --paths-file=PATHS-FILE                  Path to a file with a list of paths to run analysis on -c, --configuration=CONFIGURATION            Path to project configuration file -l, --level=LEVEL                            Level of rule options - the higher the stricter --no-progress                            Do not show progress bar, only results
+  -c, --configuration=CONFIGURATION            Path to project configuration file -l, --level=LEVEL                            Level of rule options - the higher the stricter
+      --no-progress                            Do not show progress bar, only results